 Oral 744 has been studied at doses between 5 mg - 150 mg in HIV-uninfected and HIV-infected adults.
 The oral formulation of GSK 1265744 has been generally well-tolerated as single or repeated doses in clinical studies of HIV-uninfected adults.
-Among the HIV-uninfected and HIV-infected subjects who received oral formulations ranging from 5 mg-150 mg in Phase 1 and 2a studies, three subjects receiving oral 744 were withdrawn due to drug-related adverse events (AEs), including dizziness, leucopenia, and aspartate aminotransferase and alanine aminotransferase [AST/ALT]/gamma-glutamyltransferase increase.
-No drug-related Grade 3 or Grade 4 AEs or serious adverse events (SAEs) were reported 46.
+Among the HIV-uninfected and HIV-infected participants who received oral formulations ranging from 5 mg-150 mg in Phase 1 and 2a studies, eleven participants receiving oral 744 were withdrawn due to potentially drugrelated adverse events (AEs), including dizziness, leucopenia, and aspartate aminotransferase and alanine aminotransferase [AST/ALT]/gamma-glutamyltransferase increases, CPK increases and fatigue.
+No drug-related Grade 3 or Grade 4 clinical AEs or serious adverse events (SAEs) have been reported to date in Phase 1 and 2a studies.
+46